TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 in the programming language PHP.
 Having said that, website integrators or editors are not required to learn or understand these (this is the responsibility of a software developer).
-Integrators only need to **apply** them -- and this is as easy as adding a HTML tag such as :html:`<image.../>` to a HTML file.
+Integrators only need to **apply** them -- and this is as easy as adding an HTML tag such as :html:`<image.../>` to an HTML file.

 More than 80 ViewHelpers are shipped with the TYPO3 core already.
 They enable